linuxhw/hw-probe/README.md

 Private information (including the username, machine's hostname, IP addresses, MAC addresses, UUIDs and serial numbers) is NOT uploaded to the database.

-The tool uploads 32-byte prefix of salted SHA512 hash of MAC addresses/UUIDs and serial numbers to properly identify unique computers and hard drives.
+The tool uploads 32-byte prefix of salted SHA512 hash of MAC addresses and serial numbers to properly identify unique computers and hard drives.
+UUIDs are decorated in the same way, but formatted like regular UUIDs in order to save readability of logs.
 All the data is uploaded securely via HTTPS.

 License